sethsot/Analysis_on_Bicycle_purchase/README.md

 ![image](https://github.com/user-attachments/assets/82aca801-7515-457b-bb50-7b3827bd9895)

 This is an excel data analysis using CRISP-DM framework.
-This is a refresher project I am making with excel to analyze and understand bicycle purchases with respect to gender, distance of commute, and age.
+This is a refresher project for me in excel to analyze and understand bicycle purchases with respect to gender, distance of commute, and age.
+I extract data, clean, manipulate, use pivort tables, and create charts to clearly show trends we can make inferences from.

 ## Business Understanding